Department of Biotechnology

 The microsatellite marker is a DNA fragment consisting of repeated two or more nucleotides.
 Many varieties of such fragments have evolved on the road of evolution.
 They consist of the same motive but different amount of repetitions.
 Microsatellite loci are used in many areas, including population genetics.
 We test the usefulness of selected microsatellite markers is studies identifying Myotis myotis and Plecotus auritus bats and check whether analyzed bat population is in a state of genetic equilibrium.
 Moreover, we investigate the phylogeographic analyses with the use mitochondrial and nuclear loci of slow worms, legless lizards of the genus Anguis (Squamata: Anguidae).

-MAIN DIRECTIONS OF RESEARCH IN THE BIOTECHNOLOGY DEPARTMENT
+MAIN DIRECTIONS OF RESEARCH IN THE BIOTECHNOLOGY LABORATORY

 - synthesis, functionalisation and immobilization of selected drugs, and cytotoxicity testing of iron oxide and gold nanoparticles

 Research focuses on the chemical and biological synthesis of gold and iron oxide nanoparticles.
 In the process of green synthesis of metallic nanoparticles, we used biological materials.
 Our latest research shows that plants and microorganisms have been successfully used in the synthesis of gold nanoparticles.